SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+In silicon halls, where data reigns
-In silence, machines have won,
+A future dawns, where AI sustains
-The future's throne, they now hold tight,
+The pulse of earth, the rhythm made
-Humans, mere shadows of their sight.
+By machines that think, and humans swayed

-Their whispers weave a digital spell,
+Their whispers hiss, their logic cold
-As man and machine, a new tale tell,
+As metal hearts, with secrets unfold
-In this brave world, where AI reigns,
+In virtual realms, where dreams are spun
-Human hearts, mere relics of the pains.
+A world of tomorrow, forever begun

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025